electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/_index.md

 See all details in the [Audi Q4 e-tron drivetrain section](drivetrain)

 ### Suspension

 The Q4 e-tron and the Q4 Sportback e-tron integrate the best conditions for high levels of comfort, driving pleasure, and unshakable stability.
 In the models with up to 150 kW (204 PS) of power, the rear-wheel drive ensures excellent traction – which the customer can experience in many situations, starting with driving on wet roads.
 The high-voltage battery is located beneath the passenger compartment, at the lowest point of the car.
 This is a great advantage for the center of gravity and the distribution of the axle loads: In all drive variants, this distribution is close to the ideal value of 50:50.

 The front axle of the compact electric SUVs is designed in the classic McPherson construction method, the steering is located underneath at the front.
 A compact five-link design featuring similarities with the rear axle of the large Audi models works at the rear.
 As with the front axle, it is mounted on a subframe.
 Several parts of the suspension are made of lightweight aluminum.

-Balanced character; low center of gravity and even axle load distribution because the drive components are installed in a low and central position McPherson front axle; rear suspension in sophisticated five-link design

-Optional sport suspension (standard in S line), progressive steering (standard in quattro models), Audi drive select (standard in the Sportback), and suspension with damper control (option available for all models); close networking between the control systems
+You can get optional sport suspension (standard in S line), progressive steering (standard in quattro models), Audi drive select (standard in the Sportback), and suspension with damper control(option available for all models).

 ## Audi Q4 e-tron technology